Sopel97/nnue_data_compress/README.md

 # NNUE Data Compressor

 NNUE Data Compressor is a tool to maximally compress NNUE training data for chess.
-Currently it supports .plain format.
-On .plain files it achieves compression ratio between 40x to 50x.
+It supports .plain and .bin formats.
+Functions effectively like a converter, i.e. it's possible to compress .plain but decompress to .bin and vice versa.
+On .plain files it achieves compression ratio between 40x to 50x which translates to ~15-20x on .bin files.

 For example usage see "--help".